osmandapp/web/main/docs/user/widgets/index.md

 ### [Radius-ruler and Ruler](./radius-ruler.md)

-All ruler tools help to understand scale of the map and measure distances.
-Radius-ruler tool helps to determine the radius around the selected point on the map via displaying distance-circles on the map.
-Distance by tap tool helps to calculate the distance between selected points or to find the distance to a specific point.
+All ruler tools help you understand the scale of the map and measure distances.
+The Radius Ruler tool lets you define a radius around a selected point on the map, displaying distance circles on the map.
+The Touch Distance tool lets you calculate the distance between selected points or find the distance to a specific point.

 ### [Marker widgets](./markers.md)

-Map markers are selected points marked as flags on the map.
-They provide useful information for direct-point-navigation on the map screen.
+Map markers are selected points marked on the map as flags.
+They provide useful information for direct-to-point navigation on the map screen.

 ### [Quick Action](./quick-action.md)

-Quick Action Widget is a configurable quick access button on the map with selected actions accessible 'just in 2 clicks'.
+Quick Action widget is a customizable quick action button on the map, with which selected actions are available *in just two clicks*.